harshfire/kafka/README.md

 The gradle [dependency debugging documentation](https://docs.gradle.org/current/userguide/viewing_debugging_dependencies.html) mentions using the `dependencies` or `dependencyInsight` tasks to debug dependencies for the root project or individual subprojects.

-Alternatively, use the `allDeps` or `allDepInsight` tasks for recursively iterating through all subprojects:
+Alternatively, use the `allDeps` or or `allDepInsight` tasks for recursively iterating through all subprojects:

     ./gradlew allDeps